joshvalencia7/FireflyX/protocol-for-children.md

 description: This page is for the Protocol for Children
 ---

 ## Overview and Objectives
-- We are currently in our phase 3 of our research framework wherein we have already made 3 iterations of the application and in this iteration we would want to test the learning of the child when the application is used over the course of 5 days.
+- We are currently the 3rd stage of our research.
+We have made 3 versions of the application and in this version we would want to test the learning of the child when the child accomplishes the 5 tasks to be given.
 ![Research Methodology](/assets/img/methodology.png)
-- For this iteration of testing we plan to test at least 12 children using the application, and to also have 6 music experts to evaluate them in the progression of their learning.
-For the participants it would consist of children aged 5-8, ideally we would like to have an equal split between children that enroll in a music school/have experience and also those that are not experienced in music.
+- For this version of testing we plan to test 6 - 12 children who are aged 5-8 using the application.
+Ideally, we would like to have a balance between children that enroll in a music school/have experience and also those that are not experienced in music.
 We would also want a balance between the genders of the participants and a variety in their age.
-- We would explain before testing the order in which the children would do their tasks.
-We would ask for the help of the parents (if possible) to help in supervising the child so that the order of the tasks will be followed for each participant.
+- Before testing, specific details about the tasks would be explained.
+It is also advisable that the parents supervise the child so that the order of the tasks will be followed.
-- For the tasks we would design them for the child to have an audio output that will eventually be given to the music experts for evaluation.
+- The tasks will be designed in a way that the child will have an audio output that will be given to the music experts for evaluation.
 We would also explain this more in depth during the online call between us and the children with their parents.
-For this we will design in the homepage of the application the 5 different tasks for them to do and selecting it would lead to a new environment where they would do their respective tasks.
-Please refer to the [**tasks**](tasks.md) page to see detailed tasks.
+The homepage of the application will have 5 different tasks that the child will have to do.
+Selecting one task would lead to a new screen where they would do their respective tasks.Please refer to the [**tasks**](tasks.md) page to see detailed tasks.
 ![Tasks Visualization](/assets/img/tasks.png)